animatedmax/spring-data-geode/src/main/markdown/reference/lucene.md

 <div class="paragraph">

-There are a few limitations of {data-store-name}'s, Apache Lucene integration and support.
+There are a few limitations of GemFire's, Apache Lucene integration and support.

 </div>

 <div class="paragraph">

-First, a `LuceneIndex` can only be created on a {data-store-name}
+First, a `LuceneIndex` can only be created on a GemFire `PARTITION` Region.
-`PARTITION` Region.

 </div>